Cindra Kamphoff, Ph.D.

 In 2015, she received Visit Mankato's Volunteer of the Year Award for the sport and performance psychology work she does in the community.

-Below are pictures of Dr. Kamphoff after finishing her regular "150 Seconds of Success" Segment on KEYC, presenting a workshop to a college football team, and after finishing the Twin Cities Marathon in 3:05.
+Below are pictures of Dr. Kamphoff after finishing her regular "150 Seconds of Success" Segment on KEYC, after finishing the Twin Cities Marathon, and presenting a workshop to a college football team.

 SELECTED RESEARCH PROJECTS IN PROGRESS